-The plan is to provide 100% of Australia’s electricity from renewables, using mostly wind and solar generators, geographically dispersed around an improved national grid.
+This is a detailed and practical roadmap for providing 100% of Australia’s electricity from renewables.
+The plan uses mostly wind and solar generators, geographically dispersed around an improved national grid.
 It allows for electricity demand in 2020 to be 40% greater than in 2008, sufficient to replace all fossil fuel use, including heating and transport as they move to electricity.
 The plan shows that this is technically feasible and affordable, will improve grid reliability and can be completed within a decade using commercially available technology.

 (The Stationary Energy Plan: August 2010: Beyond Zero Emissions)

 - Build electricity generators using “concentrating solar thermal with heat storage” technology to supply about 58% of Australian electricity.
 These generators use sunlight to heat molten salt.
 The molten salt stores the heat, which can then be used, as needed, to boil water which drives steam turbines generating electricity.
 This is established technology, already used overseas, at the Gemasolar plant in Spain, and the Crescent Dunes plant in Nevada USA.
 They generate electricity on demand day or night, providing a secure energy supply.